-Think about allocating enough money for one or two meals at more expensive restaurants so you can experience the beauty of French cooking.
+Think about allocating enough money for one or two meals at more expensive restaurants to experience the beauty of French cooking.

-Of course, if you really want to make it a tight budget trip or if you’re a solo traveler, there’s also the option of making your own meals, especially if you’re in an Airbnb or short-term rental.
-If you don’t want to skip on authentic French cuisine, book a cooking class!
+Of course, if you want to make it a tight-budget trip or a solo traveler, you can make your meals, especially if you’re in an Airbnb or short-term rental on Vrbo.
+Book a cooking class if you don’t want to skip authentic French cuisine!